Just A Single Dollar Over A Magic Threshold Triggers a Medicare Surcharge That Lasts the Entire Year

 How IRMAA Works and Why the Math Stings

 IRMAA stands for Income-Related Monthly Adjustment Amount.
 Medicare uses your Modified Adjusted Gross Income (MAGI) from two years prior to set your current-year premium.
-So the income you reported on your 2024 federal tax return is what determines what you pay in 2026.
+The income reported on your 2024 federal tax return is what determines what you pay in 2026.
+The 2026 standard premium of $202.90 is itself roughly $18 higher than the 2025 base rate of $185.00, so even beneficiaries who avoid IRMAA are paying more this year.

-The bracket structure is a cliff system, not a gradual slope.
-Cross a threshold by even one dollar and you owe the full surcharge for the entire year.
-Here are the precise 2026 Part B brackets for single filers:
+The bracket structure works as a cliff, not a gradual slope.
+Cross a threshold by a single dollar and you owe the full surcharge for the entire year.
+Here are the 2026 Part B brackets for single filers:

 2024 Individual MAGI Monthly Part B Surcharge Total Monthly Part B Premium